sanjai-sanjai/VoiceAssistant/Readme.txt

 (# Run the below command in the terminal to install the library just copy the below line and paste it on terminal)

-pip install SpeechRecognition pyttsx3 pywhatkit wikipedia screen-brightness-control comtypes pycaw pyautogui pygame
+pip install SpeechRecognition pyttsx3 pywhatkit wikipedia screen-brightness-control comtypes pycaw pyautogui pygame pyaudio

 ------------------------------------------